programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 ```
 isset($data)?’$data is set’:‘$data is not set’;
 ```
 In this case, if `$data` is available, the text `‘$data is set’` will be used, and if `$data` is not available, the text `‘$data is not set’` will be used.
 We can execute a task based on this code for a condition.
 For example, in the first column part of our code, if `$item->guid` is set, we use it.
 Otherwise empty text (`‘’`) is used.
-So, the links willI work properly.
+So, the links will work properly.
 We use this pattern of code every time data is called from API (i.e. each time `$item->` appears).
 As a result, hopefully error messages should disappear.

-Unfortunately, there is no good way to know in advance, if the data we need is available or not.
-This configuration is an advantage that, if there is a little mistake, something works at least, without breaking everything else, but the disadvantage is that we need to do something to avoid errors.
+Unfortunately, there is no good way to know in advance, if the data we need are available or not.
+This configuration is an advantage that, if there is a little mistake, something works at least, without breaking everything else, but a disadvantage is that we need to do something to avoid errors.

-Please note that we don’t handle all the error scenarios in this tutorial.
+Please note that we don't handle all the error scenarios in this tutorial.
 For example, we didn’t think of the potential situation where the data (`$item->edmIsShownAt[0]`) isn’t an URL, or another array is nested.
 This is because this tutorial is NOT a programming lesson.
-To develop a proper application, you need to delve into PHP programming.
+To develop a proper application, you need to delve into more PHP programming.

-Anyway, big congratulations!
-You have just made a wonderful web page within a short space of time.
-You are getting used to APIs by now, aren't you?
+Big congratulations!
+You have just made a simple but nice web page within a short space of time.

 # API template
 ## Generalising API call in PHP
-As we have seen, the API code may be a bit complicated, but don’t worry.
-What is important now is not to fully understand the meaning and memorise the syntax, but to use the code as an API template.
+The last section attempts to create an API template, based on the code we created.
 Sample 10 is a core part of Sample 9.
 What you have to change is only some parameters in the template.
 As usual, `YOUR_API_KEY` should be changed.
-Unless you are very lazy, it is recommended to replace the name of `VARIABLE1`, `VARIABLE2`, and `VARIABLE3` with the names you can easily remember and use them in your code later. `HTTP` (data type is string!) is the URL of an API.
+It is recommended to replace the name of `VARIABLE1`, `VARIABLE2`, and `VARIABLE3` with the names you can easily remember and use them in your code later. `HTTP` (data type is string) is the URL of an API.
 Most APIs require you to insert `$apikey` within `HTTP`, as you have seen before.
 But, other parts should remain the same.

 **Sample 10**
 ```